bingobob/drone/README.md

 - Yellow wire - there's a yellow wire running from the syma control board that was used with the original camera, you pressed a function on the remote control unit and it signalled to the camera to start / stop recording or take a photo.
 I wonder if it would be possible to connect this yellow wire to the Pi GPIO directly and have the remote unit send signals to the Pi, e.g. take a photo, or shutdown.
 - Access point, currently the pi zero w is set to connect as a client to my home wifi network, this works well however it might be more useful if I set it up as a wifi access point (a flying one)!
 - Airborn wifi network ESSID scanning, could be useful to scan for ESSIDs as the drone flies
+- some sort of more automated way to get the photos/ videos off the pi
+- maybe a light webserver and interface on the pi to access flight photos/ videos/ data post flight

 ## drone on the bench